HOME

 Kelekli Stele

-About 1.2 meters high stele was found in 1902 near the village of Kelekli which is on the west bank of the Euphrates between Birecik and Karkamış.
-The stele with a missing top and bottom has a relief of two figures, possibly the Storm-God and a ruler facing each other.
-Below them is a Luwian inscription on left, front, and right sides of the stele.
-It is an inscription of Suhi (II) of Karkamış and mentions the name of a king Tudhaliya.
+The 1.2-meter-high stele was found in 1902 near the village of Kelekli, which is on the west bank of the Euphrates between Birecik and Karkamış.
+The stele with a missing top and bottom has a relief of two figures, possibly the Storm God and a ruler, facing each other.
+Below them is a Luwian inscription on the left, front, and right sides of the stele.
+It is an inscription of Suhi (II) of Karkamış and mentions King Tudhaliya.
 Currently in the Pergamon Museum, Berlin.

 Click on the pictures for larger images.